Apple iPhone is not safe – 70% of App Store apps leak hardcore secrets - CyberShack

 CyberShack’s view: If Cybernews found that the Apple iPhone is not safe, surely Apple knows too

-As a courtesy, Cybernews (any white hat hacker) makes its research available to the target company well before it is publication.
+As a courtesy, Cybernews (any white hat hacker) makes its research available to the target company well before its publication.
 That allows time for its action and public response.

 Cybernews has pointed out that the same tools it used are readily available and are the foundation of Google Play Store approvals.